segmentio/segment-docs/src/connections/destinations/catalog/personas-facebook-custom-audiences/index.md

 Sometimes, users visit your website and perform high-intent activities such as looking at a product or pricing page multiple times, but they don't convert (buy), and they don't provide any personally identifiable information so you can contact them.

 Facebook offers the Facebook Pixel, which allows you to retarget these types of anonymous users with advertising.
 This works by identifying users based on a cookie set in their browser.
 You can create a Website Custom Audience in Facebook for this use case.
-Segment today does not provide a way to sync audiences of anonymous users from Personas to Facebook to automatically create one of these Website Custom Audiences.

 ## How it works